 Read the second post to learn how the components of the HOPE Conceptual Framework for Instructive Feedback function as a descriptive model providing instructors with guidelines for how to create effective instructive feedback.

-Written by Dr. Lisa Johnson, Assistant Professor in the College of Education, and Dr. Stephen Halfake, Associate Dean in the College of Education at Ashford University
+Written by Dr. Lisa Johnson, Assistant Professor in the College of Education, and Dr. Stephen Halfake, former Associate Dean in the College of Education at Ashford University

 Ashford University.
 (2016).
 Instructor quality review template.
 San Diego, CA: Bridgepoint Education.